gyselax/gyselalibxx/docs/standards/coding_covariant_and_contravariant_tensors.md

 w^i = M^i_{\;j} \cdot v^j
 $$

 This is the contraction of a rank-2 tensor with a vector expressed on a contravariant basis (i.e., matrix-vector multiplication in index notation).
-In Gyselalib++, this is writen as:
+In Gyselalib++, this is written as:

 ```cpp
 DVector<Eta1, Eta2> w = tensor_mul(index<'i','j'>(M), index<'j'>(v));